Raspberry Pi 4

 Check the sound card

-On your Raspberry Pi, open the file /proc/asound/cards.
-You should see a couple sound card entries in this list.
-If it says “no sound cards available”, you likely forgot to enable the sound card (see section Configure bootup settings).
+On the Raspberry Pi, open the file “/proc/asound/cards”.
+There should be a few sound card entries in this list.
+If the file instead says “no sound cards available”, you likely forgot to enable the sound card (see section Configure bootup settings).

 Check the sound card ID

-If your Raspberry Pi is connected to the monitor, the HDMI-based soundcard might get enumerated in proc/asound/cards, causing the card ID of the Headphones to change.
-For this you will need to have ARC installed on a secondary computer (see Enable ARC connection).
+If the Raspberry Pi is connected to the monitor, the HDMI-based soundcard might get enumerated in the file “/proc/asound/cards”, causing the card ID of the Headphones to change.
+To fix this, you will need to have ARC installed on a secondary computer (see section Enable Real-time Calibration Mode).

-1. Copy the ACDB files from your Raspberry Pi to your local computer.
-The files can be found under /etc/acdbdata
+1. Copy the ACDB files from the Raspberry Pi to your local computer.
+These files can be found under the folder “/etc/acdbdata”.

-2. Open up ARC in offline mode (select “Open ACDB File on Disk” option).
-It will prompt you to select a workspace file.
-Select the workspace file that you copied from your Raspberry Pi.
+2. Open ARC in offline mode by selecting the “Open ACDB File on Disk” option.
+This will prompt you to select a workspace file.
+Select the workspace file copied from the Raspberry Pi.

 3. On the top left drop down menu displaying the usecases, select any usecase that uses “Headphones”.